 GRU treats water pumped from the Floridan aquifer.
-The treatment process includes oxidation, lime softening, recarbonation, filtration, fluoridation and disinfection.
-This water quality report is submitted to customers as required by the United States Environmental Protection Agency (EPA) and the Florida Department of Environmental Protection (DEP) in accordance with the Safe Drinking Water Act.
+The treatment process includes lime softening, recarbonation, filtration, fluoridation and disinfection.
+This water quality report is submitted to customers as required by the United States Environmental Protection Agency and the Florida Department of Environmental Protection in accordance with the Safe Drinking Water Act.

-Except where indicated otherwise, this report is based on the results of GRU's monitoring for the period of Jan.
-1 through Dec.
-31, 2019.
-Data obtained before Jan.
-1, 2019, and presented in this report, are from the most recent testing done in accordance with the laws, rules and regulations.
+Except where indicated otherwise, this report is based on the results of GRU's monitoring for the period of January 1 through December 31, 2015.
+Data obtained before January 1, 2015, and presented in this report, are from the most recent testing done in accordance with the laws, rules and regulations.
 The state allows GRU to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
 Therefore, some data, though representative, may be more than one year old.
-GRU is a municipal-owned utility, governed by the Gainesville